by Gary. M. Anstey, chief researcher of the Anstey story project.

 MJ 14.
 Ernest Hynson Anstee: Known as ‘Ern’, he was born in 1887 in Maryborough near Majorca, Victoria to parents George Anstee (MJ 5) and Frances Catherine Hynson.
 He grew up in Victoria and was still living there in c1910.
 He then married Ada Hawkeswood (1890-1978) in 1910 in Victoria – we find no children of this marriage.

-Ern married Ada at some point before 1915.
-He then volunteered for active service on 2 July 1915 in Melbourne, he volunteered for active service.
-On his Attestation Paper stating that he was a “natural born British Subject“, current occupation “labourer“, living at 52 Eastern Road, South Melbourne.
+Just under a year after the commencement of World War One, on 2 July 1915 in Melbourne, he volunteered for active service.
+On his Attestation Paper he stated that he was a “natural born British Subject“, current occupation “labourer“, living at 52 Eastern Road, South Melbourne.
 The paper also reported that he had previously served “3 months A.E.F.
 2 Comp Depot” from 23 February 1915 to 8 June 1915, but that he had been rejected as unfit for service in the Australian Imperial Expeditionary Forces (A. I. E. F.) due to bronchitis.

-A month later on 13 Dec 1915, Ern was “invalided to Australia” due to “chronic bronchitis“, embarking on the HMT ‘Wandilla‘ ship at Suez.
+A month later on 13 Dec 1915, he was “invalided to Australia” due to “chronic bronchitis“, embarking on the HMT ‘Wandilla‘ ship at Suez.
 He was discharged completely from service on 6 July 1916.
-In 1922 Ern received the ‘Victory Medal’.
-By 1939 he was a “watchman” living in Yarra, Victoria at 9 Leslie Street with his wife and likely daughter/sister May Hynson Anstee (we are somewhat flummoxed as to who this is).
+In 1922 he received the ‘Victory Medal’.
+By 1939 he was a “watchman” living in Yarra, Victoria at 9 Leslie Street with his wife and May Hynson Anstee (we are somewhat flummoxed as to who this is).

 Anybody who would like to add anything to this biography, please contact us at email@example.com.